Back to blog

 Yelyzaveta Nechytailo

 In today's data-driven world, effective web scraping is crucial.
 Managing a fleet of servers to perform web scraping operations is only sometimes the most convenient or cost-effective for engineers and developers.
-This is where the power of serverless computing and web scraping frameworks comes into play.
+This is where the power of serverless scraping frameworks comes into play.
 This article will explore using Scrapy, a popular web scraping framework, with AWS Lambda, a serverless computing platform from Amazon Web Services.
+By the end, you'll have an AWS Lambda web scraper ready for deployment.

 Serverless web scraping harnesses the power of serverless computing, like AWS Lambda, and a web crawling framework, such as Scrapy, to efficiently extract data from the web.
-By combining these technologies, developers can create robust, scalable, and cost-effective web scraping solutions without needing to manage any servers or pay for idle time.
+By integrating Scrapy AWS Lambda, developers can create robust, scalable, and cost-effective web scraping pipelines without needing to manage any servers or pay for idle time.

 What is AWS Lambda?